-Sustainability targets: Even though it has achieved significant success along with some industry level firsts in its pursuit of high levels of environmental and ethical standards in its operating model, some of the internal targets are expected to have a significant impact on Kering’s cost structure and resultant profitability.
+Sustainability targets: Even though it has achieved significant success along with some industry level firsts in its pursuit of high levels of environmental and ethical standards in its operating model and environmental accounting, some of the internal targets are expected to have a significant impact on Kering’s cost structure and resultant profitability.
 It already spends a significant additional amount annually to run distribution and production processes that have high levels of sustainability, but consequently are more expensive.
-Kering hence needs to constantly look for new cost efficiencies in its business processes to remain competitive.
+Additionally, the rapid year-on-year growth of its brands may have offset some of its sustainability improvements achieved.
+Kering hence needs to constantly look for new cost efficiencies in its business processes and balance growth with sustainability to remain competitive.
 One apparent area for realizing potential efficiencies across its brands would be to take advantage of Kering’s strengths in distribution and from its property and real estate division to ensure the best locations and prices for stores.
 Kering could also realize greater efficiencies from collective sourcing of display materials.

 Transferability of brand communications: Another challenge specific to the Kering brand would be managing the sustainability of its brand communications.
 Fundamentally, Kering needs to shift from a brand in the launch stage to the installation stage.
 With its value proposition in a mature stage globally, Kering now needs to turn its attention towards ensuring effective communication of this proposition across all brand platforms.
 In today’s fast-changing world of technology, a different communication dynamic, messaging and activation strategy is required.
 One-sided mass advertising or persuasive marketing efforts are no longer sufficient to drive an effective brand.
 Rather, content has to be customer-focused, relevant, and consistent with what the brand stands for.